Connecticut Month-to-Month Lease Agreement

 Eviction in Connecticut Month-to-Month Rentals

-Connecticut tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Connecticut tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Connecticut typically take four to seven weeks.

 For more information on the eviction process in Connecticut, click here.